marcgarreta/12-lead-ECG-AD/README.md

 # training
 cd src
-python training.py --dataset [ptbxl or mimic]
+python training.py --dataset [ptbxl or mimic or both]

 # evaluation (to evaluate using quantitative metrics)
 cd src